The Voice (American TV series) season 15: The Knockouts

+Episode 14 (Thursday, Nov.
+8, 2018): The fourteenth episode was a special episode titled "The Road to the Live Shows."
+The episode showed the best moments of the season so far, including the blind auditions, the journey of the top 24 contestants, and some unseen footage.

 The Comeback Stage

 For this season, the show added a brand new phase of competition called The Comeback Stage, exclusive to The Voice mobile app, The Voice YouTube channel, Instagram TV, Facebook, Twitter, and NBC.com.
 After failing to turn a chair in the blind auditions, artists had the chance to be selected by fifth coach Kelsea Ballerini to become a member of her six-person team.
 The Comeback Stage consists of three rounds.
 In the first, it is the Battle round.
 Artists would be paired up and given a solo song to perform for Kelsea's favor (similar to the Knockouts).
 In the second, it is the Comeback's Knockout round.
 The three remaining artists would be given another song to sing, with two of them advancing to the final stage.
 The third and final stage is run in conjunction with the Live Playoffs.
 The two remaining artists perform live for America's votes in the first Twitter Instant Save of the season, with the winner officially joining one of the four main teams of their choosing as a part of the Top 13.